Yuvi-GD/MP_Inventory/README.md

----

-# MP_Inventory - Multiplayer Inventory Plugin for Unreal Engine
+# MP_Inventory

-  MP_Inventory is a powerful multiplayer-ready inventory system for Unreal Engine, built with full replication support.
-It allows storing, managing, and sharing items with a robust tag system, private/public access control, and persistent item data.
-Designed to simplify multiplayer item management, it's highly modular, extendable, and open-source.
+**MP_Inventory** is a fully replicated multiplayer inventory and trading system for **Unreal Engine**.
+It provides robust item storage, access control, and a dynamic economy system.
+Designed to be highly modular, it relies on Unreal's Subsystem architecture to keep your project clean while exposing everything seamlessly to both C++ and Blueprints.

----

-## 🚀 Features
+## Key Features

-- ✅ **Multiplayer and Replication Ready**: Fully replicated inventory system designed for multiplayer games.
+* **Multiplayer Ready:** Fully replicated inventory and trading mechanics designed to stay synchronized across clients and the server.
-- 📁 **Persistent Storage**: Items persist in subsystem-backed storage for seamless inventory management.
+* **Subsystem Architecture:** Utilizes Unreal Subsystems for global access, preventing logic bloat in your GameModes or PlayerControllers.
-- 🏷️ **Advanced Tag System**: Built-in tag-based filtering to manage and retrieve specific item types.
+* **Advanced Tagging:** Built-in tag filtering to categorize, query, and retrieve specific items instantly.
-- 🔒 **Private and Public Item Support**: Control item visibility with private and public inventory settings.
-- 🔄 Item Exchange & Trading – Secure player-to-player and player-to-marketplace trading.
-- 💰 Dynamic Economy System – Item prices adjust based on trade volume & demand.
+* **Trading and Economy:** Features `MP_TradingManager` for secure player-to-player exchanges and `MP_EconomySystem` to dynamically adjust prices based on trade volume and demand.
+* **Access Control:** Assign private or public visibility flags to control who can view specific inventory items.
-- 📊 Historical Metadata Storage – Tracks item trade history and price fluctuations.
+* **Secure Metadata Tracking:** `MP_ItemMetadataStorage` tracks item trade history and pricing strictly server-side to prevent client tampering.
-- ⚙️ **Subsystem-Based Architecture**: Clean, modular approach using Unreal's subsystem for flexibility and scalability.
-- 🛠 **Blueprint & C++ API Support**: Exposes inventory and trading functions to Blueprints.
-- 🔁 **Real-Time UI Sync**: Inventory changes trigger event dispatchers for live UI updates.

----

-## 🧩 Plugin Code Features

-- **Subsystem-based inventory management** for global access and modular design.
-- **Built-in tag system** to categorize and filter inventory items.
-- **Replicated item storage** to ensure all clients and servers remain synchronized.
-- **Event dispatchers** for item update notifications, allowing easy UI and logic binding.
+* **Data Persistence:** Subsystem-backed storage ensures items persist reliably.
+* **Live UI Sync:** Event dispatchers automatically broadcast state changes for real-time UMG/Slate updates.
-- **Inventory manipulation methods**: Add, remove, swap, replace, and exchange items.
+* **Dual API:** All inventory manipulation methods (add, remove, swap, replace, exchange) are fully exposed to both Blueprints and C++.
-- **Access control** via private/public flags for inventory visibility.
-- **MP_ItemDefinitionStorage** Stores item definitions and custom attributes.
-- **MP_ItemMetadataStorage** Tracks item trade history, pricing, and metadata.
-Server-side only to prevent tampering.
-- **Trading Manager** is Responsible For Trade Item through Player or non Player.
-- **MP_TradeExchange** Handles manual & auto-listing of public items on the trade system.
-- **MP_ItemTrackerSubsystem** Maps ItemID → PlayerID for item searching and trading.
-- **MP_EconomySystem** Adjusts item prices dynamically based on trading trends.

----

-## 🛫 Getting Started
-# 📥 Installation
+## Installation

-1. **Download or Clone** this repository:
+1. **Clone the repository:**
    ```bash
    git clone https://github.com/Yuvi-GD/MP_Inventory.git
    ```

-2. **Add Plugin to Your Unreal Engine Project**:
-   - Copy the `MP_Inventory` folder to your project's `Plugins` directory.
+2. **Add to project:** Copy the `MP_Inventory` folder into your Unreal Engine project's `Plugins` directory.
-   - Or install as a marketplace plugin if available (future support).

-3. **Enable Plugin**:
-   - Open your project in Unreal Engine.
-   - Go to `Edit` ➡ `Plugins` ➡ Search for **MP_Inventory** and enable it.
+3. **Enable the plugin:** Open your project, navigate to **Edit > Plugins**, search for MP_Inventory, and check the enable box.
-   - Restart the engine if prompted.
+4. **Restart:** Restart the engine to compile and load the plugin module.

-# 🛠 Usage
+## Getting Started

-1️⃣ Attach **MP_InventoryComponent** to Player Characters.
+1. Attach the `MP_InventoryComponent` to your Player Character or Player Controller.

-2️⃣ Set up **MP_ItemDefinitionStorage** to define items.

-3️⃣ Use **MP_TradingManager** for secure trades.

-4️⃣ Utilize **MP_TradeExchange** for listing items.

-5️⃣ Access inventory and trading functions in Blueprints.

----
+2. Configure `MP_ItemDefinitionStorage` with your custom item definitions and attributes.
+3. Use `MP_TradeExchange` to handle manual or automatic listing of public items on the market.
+4. Execute secure trades by calling `MP_TradingManager` functions via Blueprints or C++.
+5. Track specific items across the server using the `MP_ItemTrackerSubsystem`.

-## 🤝 Contributions
+## Contributing

-We warmly welcome contributions from the community!
-If you want to add features, fix bugs, or improve documentation, feel free to fork this repository and submit a pull request.
-**Your support helps keep this project alive and evolving!**

-Also, feel free to open **Issues** for suggestions, questions, or bugs.

----
+Pull requests are always welcome.
+Whether it is a small bug fix, a performance tweak, or expanding the API, your contributions are appreciated.

+Here is the standard process to get your changes merged:

+1. **Open an issue first:** For major features or architectural changes, please open an issue to discuss it before you start coding.
+This ensures we are on the same page and saves everyone time.
+2. **Fork and branch:** Create a fork and do your work on a dedicated feature branch.
+3. **Follow the style:** Keep your C++ and Blueprint code consistent with the existing project structure and formatting conventions.
+4. **Submit a PR:** Keep your pull request focused on a single issue and explain exactly what your code does.

-## 📜 License
+## License

-This plugin is licensed under the **GNU General Public License v3.0**.
+This plugin is licensed under the GNU General Public License v3.0.
+See the [LICENSE](./LICENSE) file for full details.
-You are free to use, modify, and distribute this plugin under the terms of the GNU GPL v3.0.
-Please refer to the [LICENSE](./LICENSE) file for more details.

----

-## 💬 Feedback & Suggestions

-Would you like to add any additional sections or details to the README file?
-Feel free to open an **[Issue](https://github.com/Yuvi-GD/MP_Inventory/issues)** to share your thoughts!

----